 Rangeland Trust CEO, Michael Delbar, was unfortunately ill and unable to attend the evening’s festivities, so in his absence, Andy invited the Rangeland Trust staff management team to talk about current happenings and initiatives.

-Conservation Director, Jackie Flatt, reported that in 2021, six ranches totaling more than 21,000 acres were conserved through funding from government grants, mitigation partnerships, and private sources.
+Conservation Director, Jackie Flatt, reported that in 2021, five ranches totaling more than 21,000 acres were conserved through funding from government grants, mitigation partnerships, and private sources.
 Now looking at 2022, Jackie anticipates the closing of an impressive 15 conservation projects thanks to the nearly $20 million secured in 2021 by the conservation staff through competitive grant submissions.

 On the private fundraising front, Shannon Foucault, Development Director, enthusiastically reported that support from private donors for conservation projects is growing.
 In 2018, over 200 donors rallied together to conserve the 300-acre Rock Front Ranch in Santa Barbara County, which marked the first Rangeland Trust project to be funded entirely by contributions from the community.
 Then, in 2020, amid the pandemic, success was repeated on the Bloom Ranch in Tuolumne County.
 Now, the Rangeland Trust is seeking private support to close the funding gap to conserve the Spanish Ranch in Santa Barbara County.
 With each of these opportunities to engage donors, the Rangeland Trust is leveraging the passion of Californians who care about working lands conservation, while helping to build a future for greater civic engagement in this vital cause.